In the main screen select the audio source of your SoundSeeder device.

 - Play tracks that are located on your phone, in your dlna media library or in your google music account.
 See: My Music Mode

-- Select an online Radio Station and listen to it via SoundSeeder.
+- Select one of 25.000 included Internet Radio Station and listen to it via SoundSeeder.
 See: Online Radio Mode

 - Connect to another SoundSeeder Music Player and play its music.
 This will switch your device to Speaker Mode